-Salary or Dividends?
-Which is the best way to receive compensation as the owner of a corporation?
+Salary vs. Dividends?
+Which is the best way to receive compensation as the owner of a corporation in Canada?

 Which one is best?
 The one that results in a “tax rate advantage”; that is, the compensation model whereby the total corporate and personal tax paid on one form of compensation (either dividends or salary) is less than the corporate and personal tax paid on the other form of compensation.